Values are enduring, passionate, and distinctive core beliefs.

 |If you could do anything in the world, would you continue to apply this core value to your productive activities ?|

-Here are the steps to developing your organizational values statement:
+Steps to developing your organizational values statement:

 1. Solicit a list of five to seven core values from each of your key staff members and senior management team.